Are Garmin calorie estimates accurate — and does it matter for fueling?

 What the research actually shows

+A 2020 study comparing wrist-based wearables against indirect calorimetry found Garmin devices overestimated by an average of 28% during moderate-intensity running.
 The more honest framing: Garmin's calorie estimates are useful as a relative measure.
-If your long run shows 800 calories more than last week's long run, something real has changed.
-But the absolute number is likely wrong — and using it directly to calculate how many gels you need is a mistake.
+If your long run shows 800 calories more than last week's, something real has changed.
+But using the absolute number to calculate gel count is a mistake.

 The data that is reliable from your wearable